Able Seaman Frederick Samuel Luscombe

 |Memorial:||Dawlish||Memorial Inscription||LUSCOMBE F.S.
 A.B.
 H.M.S.MAGIC|

 Frederick Samuel Luscombe joined the Royal Navy as a Boy Seaman in January 1898.
-He signed on for a 12 year engagement on 4th May 1900, supposedly on his 18th birthday.
+He signed on for a 12 year engagement on 4th May 1900, supposedly on his 18th birthday (he was actually 19).
 He had given his previous occupation as errand boy and date of birth as 11 May 1882 which is at variance with his registered date of birth.
 He was recorded in the 1901 census as an Ordinary Seaman aboard H.M.S.HIGHFLYER, a 2nd class cruiser and flagship on the East Indies and North America Station.

-In 1911 Frederick was an Able Seaman aboard H.M.S.NEMESIS, a Destroyer of the 2nd Destroyer Flotilla at Portland.
+In 1911 Frederick was an Able Seaman aboard H.M.S.NEMESIS, a Destroyer of the 2nd Destroyer Flotilla at Portland and involved later in the Battle of Jutland.
 He is shown as married and born in 1883 at Dawlish.
 His character references are all shown as ‘VG’.

-He appears to have been appointed to a number of shore bases and depot ships to serve in smaller ships, and it was in this context that he was serving in H.M.S.MAGIC in 1918.
+In his 18 year career he was appointed to a number of shore bases and depot ships, to serve in smaller ships, and it was in this context that he was serving in H.M.S.MAGIC in 1918.
 She was a destroyer of the ‘Moon’ class, launched in 1915 and brought into service in 1916.

 In April 1918 she was steaming off Fanad Head, a northerly point close to Londonderry, when she struck a mine and had bow damage.
 25 men were killed in the explosion, including Able Seaman Luscombe.